 Invited and plenary speaker at over 15 conferences in the past decade, including: Association of American Colleges and Universities (AAC&U), 2015, Montana Education Association and the Montana Federation of Teachers (2014 & 2015), Montana Business Education Association (2014), COMPASS Conference (2012), Global Conference on Education (2011), to name but a few.

 Connecting the local community to multicultural programing and diversity perspectives through a variety of presentations, workshops and activities for:

 Strong collaborative, result-oriented leadership and deep commitment to advancing strategic and tactical projects, related to diversity and inclusion in higher education settings, as:

-Gathering of information on existing programs, services and institutional practices is essential to determine, if diversity programming and services are effective and efficient.
-During the past decade, I developed surveys and conducted needs assessments to identify current conditions and desired directions, in regard to diversity training content and participant learning, utilizing the Association of American Colleges & Universities (AAC&U) Intercultural Knowledge and Competence and the Civic Engagement VALUE Rubrics.
+Gathering of information on existing programs, services and institutional practices is essential to determine, if global competence and intercultural awareness programming and services are effective and efficient.
+During the past decade, I developed surveys and conducted needs assessments to identify current conditions and desired directions, regarding training content and participant learning, utilizing the Association of American Colleges & Universities (AAC&U) Intercultural Knowledge and Competence and the Civic Engagement VALUE Rubrics.
 I also collected enrollment, student performance and learner satisfaction data to track and assess initiatives’ effectiveness and to allow for continuous program improvement.